PM congratulates US Prez Biden, says committed to working with him to take ties to greater heights | Politics

 PM congratulates US Prez Biden, says committed to working with him to take ties to greater heights

-Biden was sworn in as the 46th President of the United States and Kamala Harris took oath as first woman Vice President in a historic but scaled down ceremony under the unprecedented security umbrella of thousands of security personnel.
+Biden was sworn in as the 46th President of the United States and Harris took oath as the first woman vice president in a historic but scaled down ceremony under the unprecedented security umbrella of thousands of security personnel.

-The 78-year-old veteran Democrat leader was administered the oath of office by Chief Justice John Roberts at the West Front of the US Capitol in Washington -- the traditional location for presidential inaugural ceremonies.
+Biden, a 78-year-old veteran Democrat leader, was administered the oath of office by Chief Justice John Roberts at the West Front of the US Capitol in Washington, the traditional location for presidential inaugural ceremonies, where a deadly violence took place just two weeks ago.

 ''My warmest congratulations to Joe Biden on his assumption of office as President of the United States of America.
 I look forward to working with him to strengthen India-US strategic partnership,'' Modi said.